envone/ember-runner/README.md

 ## Some of the features you will love are:
 - **Preview Mode**: Run your application in preview mode so you can debug it.
 - **Production Mode**: Run in production mode, so you can test performance, files sizes and so one.
 - **Generator**: Will generate files for you with the ``-g`` flag.
-(Comming soon)
+(Coming soon)
 - **Auto-Deploy**: Generates the required libraries, styles, and templates on the fly after you save the file

 ## How it works
-The idea is to apply best practices we have learned over time, and we found that we separate these sripts that belong to an application and other than belong to a framework, and each one manages common resouces that will be separated to identify them easily, the following is the idea of the structure of work that is inspired in this tool:
+The idea is to apply best practices we have learned over time, and we found that we separate these sripts that belong to an application and other than belong to a framework, and each one manages common resouces that will be separated to identify them easily, the following is the idea of the structure of work that is inspired by this tool:

 ```
 - <your project>